nrb/resume/resume.rst

 Projects
 ========
 :Packaginator_: Helped reorganize code for the `Django Packages`_ framework during PyCon 2011 Sprints.
+:django-uploadify_: Collaborator on django-uploadify_, a re-usable Django app that wraps the Uploadify_ multiple file uploader.

 Positions Held
 ==============
-:2011-Present: Development Contractor - Eldarion_.
-Helped Eldarion team develop web applications for clients using the Django framwork.
+:2011-Present: Freelancer, specializing in Python and Django.
+Clients inlcude: Eldarion_

-:2010-Present: Research Programmer - `Center for Research Computing`_, University of Notre Dame.
+:2010-2011: Research Programmer - `Center for Research Computing`_, University of Notre Dame.
 Helped faculty and students utilize web technologies in their research.
 Some highlights:

    * Developed an HTTP-based peer-to-peer protocol and chat system in Python (using Flask_) and JavaScript that supports several thousand simultaneous clients, along with a testing framework.
    * Began a framework based on Django_ for launching, managing, and reporting on jobs based on open source command line tools for monitoring environmental change.